 Part 2: Reducing demand for energy and making Wirral more energy efficient The so called 'energy hierarchy' (Box 2.1) gives priority to using less energy.
 The cuts in pollution needed from reduced demand and improvements in energy efficiency are substantial but achievable.
-The Government have estimated that per capita demand for energy will need to reduce by between around a third and a half (from 2007 levels) in order to meet national carbon reduction targets.
+The Government have estimated that per capita demand for energy will need to reduce by between around a third and a half (from 2007 levels) in order to meet national carbon reduction targets1.
 We'll all need to act to make these improvements.

 Wirral's 140,000 households account for a large part of local energy consumption.
-The domestic sector used around 45% of the energy consumed locally in 2010.
+The domestic sector used around 45% of the energy consumed locally in 20102.
 In the same year, the commercial and industrial sector accounted for around 30% of consumption and transport around a quarter (transport is discussed further in Part 4).
 What we do at home clearly matters.

-Box 2.1: The energy hierarchy 1.
-Find ways to use less energy 2.
-What we do use, use it more efficiently 3.
-Get this energy from renewable sources 4.
-If we still need energy from non renewable resources get it in less polluting ways data indicates social housing is currently the most energy efficient tenure in the borough - rated a 'C' on average.
-Owner occupied and private rented accommodation - rated 'D' on average - have been targeted more recently through the Warmer Wirral programme (Box 2.2).
-This has helped narrow the 'gap' with social housing as previous to this private properties were rated 'E' on average.
-There remain around 26,000 properties with un-insulated cavities and around 7,000 with less than
+Box 2.1: The energy hierarchy

+- 1. Find ways to use less energy

+- 2. What we do use, use it more efficiently

+- 3. Get this energy from renewable sources

+- 4. If we still need energy from non renewable resources get it in less polluting ways

 Energy consumption across Wirral is not even.
 Residential areas with higher energy consumption tend to correspond with more affluent areas to the west and south.
 Areas with lower consumption tend to mirror those with lower income to the east.
-Many of the Borough's estimated 65,000 difficult-to-insulate solid walled properties, however, are found in the east where fuel poverty remains a problem.
+Many of the Borough's estimated 65,000 difficult-to-insulate solid walled properties, however, are found in the east3 where fuel poverty remains a problem.

 Wirral has seen considerable progress with home energy efficiency improvements since the Home Energy Conservation Act 1995.
 We will need to maintain momentum, however, if we are to achieve climate targets.
 There has been substantial investment in social housing - which accounts for 15% of local housing stock - as providers have sought to meet the 'decent homes' standard.
-The latest
+The latest data indicates social housing is currently the most energy efficient tenure in the borough - rated a 'C' on average4.
+Owner occupied and private rented accommodation - rated 'D' on average5 - have been targeted more recently through the Warmer Wirral programme (Box 2.2).
+This has helped narrow the 'gap' with social housing as previous to this private properties were rated 'E' on average6.
+There remain around 26,000 properties with un-insulated cavities and around 7,000 with less than

-Box 2.2: Warmer Wirral Insulation Wirral's free insulation programme ran between October 2010 and January 2013.
+Box 2.2: Warmer Wirral Insulation

+Wirral's free insulation programme ran between October 2010 and January 2013.
 During this time it supported the installation of over 24,000 insulation measures in around 20,000 Wirral homes.
-It was a threeway partnership between Wirral Council, local charity Energy Projects Plus and British Gas, who contributed around £5 million towards the cost of the insulation.
-The scheme's legacy includes around 350,000 tonnes of $CO_2$ saved over the lifetime of the insulation.
+It was a three-way partnership between Wirral Council, local charity Energy Projects Plus and British Gas, who contributed around £5 million towards the cost of the insulation.
+The scheme's legacy includes around 350,000 tonnes of CO_2 saved over the lifetime of the insulation.

-&lt;sup>1 DECC (2012) The Energy Efficiency Strategy: The Energy Efficiency Opportunity in the UK
+1 DECC (2012) The Energy Efficiency Strategy: The Energy Efficiency Opportunity in the UK

-&lt;sup>2 DECC - Sub-national total final energy consumption 2010
+2 DECC - Sub-national total final energy consumption 2010

-&lt;sup>4 Wirral Area Mapping Project 2013
+4 Wirral Area Mapping Project 2013

-100mm of loft insulation.
+100mm of loft insulation7.
 Amongst private housing stock it is estimated that 17,900 have boilers over 15 years old.
 This presents a good opportunity for energy efficiency improvement.